-His research interests are International Relations, Security and Surveillance Studies, US Foreign Policy, War and Militarism, Critical Geopolitics, Popular Culture, Film and Cinema studies, post-Structuralism, Aesthetics, Visuality, and Narrative.
-Previous research projects and papers have covered issues such as the Geopolitics in TV series and films, Football and Identity, War Films and National Identity, Neo-Liberalism and post-Democracy, Superheroes and Security, Hegemonic Masculinity, Postmodernity and Heroism, '9/11', Trauma, and Crisis.
+Research Interests: International Relations, Security and Surveillance Studies, US Foreign Policy, War and Militarism, Critical Geopolitics, Popular Culture, Film and Cinema studies, post-Structuralism, Aesthetics, Visuality, and Narrative.
+Previous research projects and papers have covered issues such as the Geopolitics in TV series and films, Football and Identity, War Films and National Identity, neo-Liberalism and post-Democracy, Superheroes and Security, Hegemonic Masculinity, Postmodernity and Heroism, '9/11', Trauma, and Crisis, Drones and Visuality.

 Recent publication: (2020) (Captain) America in crisis: popular digital culture and the negotiation of Americanness, Cambridge Review of International Affairs, 33: 5, pp. 690-712,

 Critical Approaches to IR (Liverpool John Moores University, MA, 2020)

 National Identity and Popular Culture (Liverpool John Moores University, 2020)

 Politics of the US (University of Warwick, 2020)

 United States Foreign Policy (University of Warwick, 2019)

 Critical Approaches to IR (Liverpool John Moores University, MA, 2019)

 Theories of International Relations (University of Warwick, 2018)

 Introduction to Qualitative Methods (University of Warwick, 2018)